nuksixnine/OfficeMateTest/README.md

 How to run
 1. install playwright
 2. install yarn tools
-3. Copy playwright2 script to your laptop
+3. Copy playwright 2 script to your laptop
 4. Run the script with command yarn development